davidbannon/FPC_Laz_Install/readme.md

     $> bash ./make-lazarus.bash -h <enter>

-then run it, eg, assuming, this time, you are on a rpm based system and want to use the current lazarus 3.6 -
+then run it, eg, assuming, this time, you are on a rpm based system and want to use the current lazarus 4.4 -

-    $> bash ./make-lazarus.bas -p rpm -f 3_8  -d <enter>
+    $> bash ./make-lazarus.bas -p rpm -f 4\_4  -d <enter>

 Again, **-r** says you want dependencies resolve.
 Again, you will be asked for the root password to install those dependencies.

-**-f 3_6** says look for the Lazarus download, lazarus-lazarus_3_6.zip (that how it comes from gitlab).
+**-f 4\_4** says look for the Lazarus download, lazarus-lazarus\_4\_4.zip (that how it comes from gitlab).
 If its in the current working directory or in your ~/Downloads directory, off we go !
-You can ask for Lazarus '3_6', '3_8',  'main' or 'fixes_4', that are git tag or branch names.
+You can ask for Lazarus '3\_6', '3\_8',  'main' or 'fixes\_4, 4\_0, 4\_2, 4\_4', they are git tag or branch names.

 The **-d** says, if the above step did not find a previously downloaded file, go and get it.
 Its stays in the current directory so you can reuse it if you wan to run this installer again.
-The downloaded file must be in zip format and, if necessary, is downloaded from the official FPC/Website.
+The downloaded file must be in zip format and, if necessary, is downloaded from the official FPC/Lazarus repo.

-By default, a gtk2 version of Lazarus is made, "**-w qt5**" will make Qt5 one, recent systems make even make a Qt6 one **"-w qt6**".
+By default, a gtk2 version of Lazarus is made, "**-w qt5**" will make Qt5 one, recent systems even make a Qt6 one **"-w qt6**".
 Note, the script does NOT check that your libq5Pas is usable (ToDo : Why not Davo ?).
+Newer systems will be fine but a manual install will be necessary in an older distribution.